ewdowiak/Sicilian_Translator/README.md

 To translate, we use [Sockeye](https://awslabs.github.io/sockeye/)'s implementation of [Vaswani et al's (2017)](https://arxiv.org/abs/1706.03762) Transformer model along with [Sennrich et al's subword-nmt](https://github.com/rsennrich/subword-nmt).
 And following the best practices of [Sennrich and Zhang (2019)](https://arxiv.org/abs/1905.11901), the networks are small and have fewer layers and the models were trained with small batch sizes and larger dropout parameters.

 The ["Just Split, Dropout and Pay Attention"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p05.shtml) article explains why the method works.
 In short:  we need a smaller model for our smaller dataset.

+To shrink our model, we also use small subword vocabularies.
+And, as explained in the ["Subword Splitting"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p04.shtml) article, we bias the learned subword vocabulary towards the desinences one finds in a textbook.

+The ["Multilingual Translation"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p06.shtml) article explains how we can train a single model to translate between multiple languages, including some for which there is little or no parallel text.

+Finally, the ["Reverse Training Strategy"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p07.shtml) article reverses the order in which we _think_ about the training stages.
+First, we think about the fine-tuning stage (last stage).
+Then, we think backwards through the stages, so that we pre-train a model which will provide a good starting point for the subsequent fine-tuning.

 ##  Unni si trova stu [_Tradutturi Sicilianu_](https://translate.napizia.com/)_?_